ashawkat/mix-match-bundle-for-woocommerce/README.md

 1. Log into your WordPress admin panel
 2. Navigate to **Plugins** → **Add New**
-3. Search for "Mix & Match Bundle"
+3. Search for "Bundle Builder"
 4. Click **Install Now** → **Activate**
-5. Go to **Mix & Match** in the admin menu
+5. Go to **Bundle Builder** in the admin menu

 ### From GitHub